Jovem Guarda: Program

-The program Jovem Guarda debuted on August 22, 1965, on TV Record, led by three up-and-coming singers at that time.
+The program Jovem Guarda debuted on 22 August 1965, on TV Record, led by three up-and-coming singers at that time.
 Roberto Carlos had already exploded in 1963 with a version of "Splish Splash", by Bobby Darin and DJ Murray the K, in the Brazilian version of Erasmo Carlos.
 For her part, Wanderléa had won several radio singer competitions and had released her first single in 1962.

 The recordings took place at Teatro Record, on Rua da Consolação, in São Paulo and were broadcast live.
 In Rio, there was a version shown during the week directed by Carlos Manga, broadcast by TV Rio.
 The rest of the country had to wait and watch it on videotape, as there was no retransmission via satellite.

 Over the course of an hour, the trio sang their hits and received guests.
 Quickly, the program became an audience leader and caused hysteria in the fans who crowded the theater's premises.
 The rebellious posture, the frenetic pace and the innocent lyrics, but identifiable by the teenager audience, ensured the program's success.

 Songs

 Young Guard's first songs were versions of hits from the American and British songbook.
-We can mention the version of “Girl” from The Beatles, which became the song “Meu Bem”, a success in the voice of Ronnie Von.
-Neil Sedaka's "Stupid Cupid” was a big hit with Celly Campelo singing “Estúpido Cupido."
+We can mention the version of "Girl" from The Beatles, which became the song "Meu Bem", a success in the voice of Ronnie Von.
+Neil Sedaka's "Stupid Cupid" was a big hit with Celly Campelo singing "Estúpido Cupido."

-At the same time, Roberto Carlos and Erasmo Carlos began to make compositions following the Anglo-Saxon rock line.
+At the same time, Roberto Carlos and Erasmo Carlos began to make compositions following the American rock line.
 The lyrics spoke of dating, conquests, cars and freedom.
-Examples of this theme are “I Want Everything To Go To Hell," by Roberto Carlos (1965) and “Festa de Arromba," by Erasmo Carlos and Roberto Carlos (1965).
+Examples of this theme are "I Want Everything To Go To Hell," by Roberto Carlos (1965) and "Festa de Arromba," by Erasmo Carlos and Roberto Carlos (1965).